 Last month we shared what beauty and wellness look like in 2019.
-Of the trends, we could not stop discussing the connection between blue light emitted from screens and the disruption of our circadian rhythm, the body’s biological management tool responsible for sleep and wakefulness.
-Our electronic devices play a predominant role in our lives.
-However now more than ever, we need to guard our circadian rhythm, and subsequently our sleep.
+Of the trends, we could not stop discussing the connection between blue light emitted from screens, and the disruption of our circadian rhythm, the body’s biological management tool responsible for sleep and wakefulness.
+Our electronic devices play a predominant role in our lives but become costly when they cut into our sleep time.
+Here at Nollapelli, we understand the importance of a good night's rest which is why we developed our cutting-edge soft sheets and pillowcases.
+But no matter the bedding you sleep on, your electronics can cut into your sleep time.
+Now more than ever, we need to guard our circadian rhythm, and subsequently our sleep.

-According to Harvard Health Publishing, the artificial blue light from cell phones, computers and televisions mimics sunlight by increasing alertness, mood and reaction times.
-Combined with natural light, this is ideal for daytime when productivity is coveted.
+According to Harvard Health Publishing, the artificial blue light from cell phones, computers, and televisions mimics sunlight by increasing alertness, mood, and reaction times.
+Combined with natural light, this is ideal for the daytime when productivity is coveted.
 But blue light at night is a different story.

 Electronic devices and our circadian rhythm can live in harmony.
 Modifying our blue light consumption at night facilitates that harmony.
 Below are three tips to manage the blue light from screens for a better night’s sleep.

 All artificial light is not created equal.
 Warmer light, such as red light, suppresses the release of melatonin the least.
 At night, the warmer the light (yellow and red tones), the better.
 Use the dimming settings on your device to your advantage.
 Most devices have a night shift or dimming option.
 This modifies the color of your screen display to warmer tones at sundown (the time can be customized).
 For desktop computers without dimming settings, the f.lux app can help regulate screen color.